zvector/fate/README.md

 Each resolved substate is associated with a distinct **callback queue**.
 Consumers of the deferral may add callbacks to any queue at any time, however the deferral will react differently according to its state.
 While in the _unresolved_ state, callbacks are simply stored for later.
 When the deferral transitions to a _resolved_ substate, the functions in the queue associated with that state are executed, and all other queues are emptied.
 Thereafter, if new callbacks are added to the queue of the selected substate, they will be executed immediately, while callbacks subsequently added to any of the other queues will be ignored.

 ### Features

+#### as(), given()

+When a deferral is resolved it is commonly desirable to specify a context and set of arguments that will be applied to the callbacks.
+An unresolved `Deferral` provides the chainable method `as()` that will set the resolution context to be used when the deferral is later resolved.
+The arguments may be set in this manner as well with the method `given()`, which takes an array.
+These allow parts of the deferral's resolution state to be set early, if they are known, and the deferral to be resolved agnostically later.

+For example, compare:

+	Deferral().as( context ).affirm( arg1, arg2, ... );

+which is equivalent to

+	Deferral().as( context ).given([ arg1, arg2, ... ]).affirm();

+both of which might compare with

+	jQuery.Deferred().resolveWith( context, arg1, arg2, ... );

 #### Arity